Static Sites

 Can I use the Free plan for production?

 Yes.
-The Free plan includes 100 MB storage and 10 GB bandwidth, which is sufficient for personal sites and portfolios.
-You are limited to one site with no custom domains.
+The Free plan includes 2 sites, 100 MB storage, 10 GB bandwidth, and 2 custom domains, which is sufficient for personal sites and portfolios.

 How long does a deployment take?